Family Violence & Family Law

 - proceeding, order, undertaking or recognizance in a criminal case

-A civil protection order is any order that prohibits one party from being around the other party, contacting them, communicating with them or harassing or threatening them.
-It also includes an order removing a party from the family home or prohibiting a party from engaging in family violence.
+A civil protection order is any order that prohibits one party from contacting the victim.
+It can also include an order removing a party from the family home.
 The various types of orders that can be made when there is family violence are discussed in Protective Orders.

-If there is a child protection case as well as an application for a parenting order, the application for a parenting order will be heard first.
+An application for a parenting order will be heard first if there is also a child protection case underway.
 Child protection services can ask to be a party to the parenting order application if they are both being heard by a King’s Bench Court.
-In that case the court can join the two cases.
+In that case, the court can join the two cases.

 Access to Information